 Derriford Autism Service

 This service is to offer individuals on the Autistic Spectrum a better experience when accessing hospital services, it is a pilot scheme for 18 months and is for individuals with Autism who do not have a learning disability.
-(People with Autism who also have a Learning Disability will continue to have support from the Learning Disability Team).
+(Adults with Autism who also have a Learning Disability will continue to have support from the Learning Disability Team).

 The aim of the service is to provide advice and tools for patients who are autistic that they can utilise to inform staff responsible for their care of their specific needs and any Reasonable Adjustments that would help to improve their care outcomes and to provide advice to staff who are caring for patients who are on the Autistic Spectrum.